lbke/ssr-theory/readme.md

 Note: there is still a very minor hypothesis, that people don't spam your website with so many different requests that it saturates your ability to render the pages.
 More formally, that they don't map $R_{getter}$ faster than $|R_{getter}|*t_{render}$.

 And also, that the possible values still evolves relatively slowly, otherwise user will still get stale data.
-If the cache time to live is to short, you end up with usual server-side rendering, which defeats the purpose of ISR.
+If the cache time to live is too short, you end up with usual server-side rendering, which defeats the purpose of ISR.

 There is still a strong limitation: props are still entirely defined by the URL.
-You cannot process the request with current implementation.
+You cannot process the request with a custom function in the current implementation.

 ## A more generic server-rendering?